 The rightmost column in each table gives the document product identifier, which is appended to the collection LID (above) to create the full product LID.
 In some cases, more than one version of the document is provided, reflecting that fact that the document (and, possibly, the data file) evolved during the course of the MESSENGER mission.
 Changes are small and are not likely to affect use of the product.
 Labels are based on the most recent version of the document.
 Documents are provided in either 7_Bit ASCII Text or PDF/A format.

 See Appendix A in this document for notes on specific product types which may have been modified during the migration to PDS4.
-For example, the ANT was reformatted.
+For example, the ANT file was reformatted.